cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 An OPAQUE configuration is a tuple (OPRF, Hash, MHF, EnvelopeMode).
 The OPAQUE OPRF protocol is drawn from the "base mode" variant of {{I-D.irtf-cfrg-voprf}}.
-The following OPRF ciphersuites supports are supported:
+The following OPRF ciphersuites are supported:

 - OPRF(ristretto255, SHA-512)
 - OPRF(decaf448, SHA-512)